kitschpatrol/yanki-obsidian/README.md

 ### Automatic syncing

-When the Automatic Sync option is enabled, Yanki will automatically updated notes to Anki whenever flashcard notes are created, deleted, or updated in Obsidian.
+When the Automatic Sync option is enabled, Yanki will automatically update notes to Anki whenever flashcard notes are created, deleted, or updated in Obsidian.

 ### Existing notes are untouched